archethic-foundation/archethic-docs/docs/participate/archethic-wallet.md

 - by **PIN code**, comprising of 6 digits, with the possibility to mix the numbers of the keyboard to reduce the risks of access to your code by observation,
 - by **password**,
 - by using a **YubiKey**, it is an electronic authentication device to secure your access.
 Whether you are using NFC with your mobile or USB on your desktop, you can identify yourself with this key,
-- by the **touch ID or face ID system**, depends on the capabilities of your device.
+- by the **touch ID or face ID system**, depending on your device capabilities.

 In the case of **PIN** and **password**, authentication information is stored locally (see "What data is stored in my device?").
 In the case of **touch ID or Face ID**, the [Flutter Local Auth library](https://pub.dev/packages/local_auth) provides the means to authenticate on devices supporting fingerprint or facial recognition authentication.